-At December 31, 2012, UTC Aerospace Systems' backlog was $10.1 billion, including $2.5 billion of U.S. Government-funded contracts and subcontracts.
-At December 31, 2011, these amounts were $4.9 billion and $846 million, respectively.
-This backlog increase is primarily due to additional backlog incorporated as a result of the Goodrich acquisition.
-Of the total UTC Aerospace Systems backlog at December 31, 2012, approximately $7.1 billion is expected to be realized as sales in 2013.
+At December 31, 2014, UTC Aerospace Systems' backlog was $11.1 billion, including $2.3 billion of U.S. Government-funded contracts and subcontracts.
+At December 31, 2013, these amounts were $10.2 billion and $2.5 billion, respectively.
+Of the total UTC Aerospace Systems backlog at December 31, 2014, approximately $6.8 billion is expected to be realized as sales in 2015.

 and also provides aftermarket helicopter and aircraft parts and services.

 Financial results for United Technologies' Sikorsky segment were as follows:

-At December 31, 2012, Sikorsky's backlog was $14.4 billion, including $6.4 billion of U.S. Government-funded contracts and subcontracts.
-At December 31, 2011, these amounts were $9.4 billion and $4.1 billion, respectively.
-This backlog increase is primarily due to increased firm commitments resulting from the five-year multi-service contract with the U.S. Government for UH-60M helicopters referenced above.
-Of the total Sikorsky backlog at December 31, 2012, approximately $5.5 billion is expected to be realized as sales in 2013.
+At December 31, 2014, Sikorsky's backlog was $15.8 billion, including $5.2 billion of U.S. Government-funded contracts and subcontracts.
+At December 31, 2013, these amounts were $14.9 billion and $5.4 billion, respectively.
+Of the total Sikorsky backlog at December 31, 2014, approximately $5.0 billion is expected to be realized as sales in 2015.

-Otis is the world's largest elevator and escalator manufacturing,
+Otis is the world's largest elevator and escalator manufacturing, installation and service company.

 Financial results for United Technologies' Otis segment were as follows:

-Sales generated by Otis' international operations were 82% and 83% of total Otis segment sales in 2012 and 2011, respectively.
-At December 31, 2012, Otis’ backlog was $14.8 billion as compared to $14.3 billion at December 31, 2011.
-Of the total Otis backlog at December 31, 2012, approximately $8.2 billion is expected to be realized as sales in 2013.
+Sales generated by Otis' international operations were 81 percent and 82 percent of total Otis segment sales in 2014 and 2013, respectively.
+At December 31, 2014, Otis’ backlog was $15.3 billion as compared to $15.4 billion at December 31, 2013.
+Of the total Otis backlog at December 31, 2014, approximately $8.4 billion is expected to be realized as sales in 2015.

-UTC Climate, Controls & Security is the world's leading provider of HVAC and refrigeration solutions, including controls for residential,
+UTC Climate, Controls & Security is the leading provider of HVAC and refrigeration solutions, including controls for residential,

 commercial, industrial and transportation applications.
 These products and services are sold under the Carrier name and other brand names

 to building contractors and owners, homeowners, transportation companies, retail stores and food service companies.